Albeoris/Memoria/README.md

 Final Fantasy IX tools

 # Updates
-1. Update the game to the last version.
+1. Update the game to the latest version.
-2. Update Memoria to the last version.
+2. Update Memoria to the latest version.
-3. Delete "Memoria.ini" from the game directory.
+3. **Delete** "Memoria.ini" from the game directory.
 4. Patch again